tmr4/db65xx/README.md

 1. This is a work in progress and will likely remain so.
 I use it in debugging my 65816 Forth operating system.
 I make no claims to its usability or suitability for your uses.
 Coding is just a hobby for me, so take care.
 Much of the code hasn't been rigorously tested, is without error checking and is likely inefficient.
 Still, hopefully it will help others get past the limited documentation regarding VS Code's implementation of Microsoft's DAP.
 Another good starting point for that is Microsoft's [Mock-Debug](https://github.com/Microsoft/vscode-mock-debug) which was the starting point for this project.
 2. The installation steps noted above are all you should need to do if your system is set up like mine.
 There may be other setup steps you need to take if you don't have all of the prerequisite software installed already.
 In addition to installing [VS Code](https://code.visualstudio.com/) and recommended extensions, the only other thing I had to install to run the hello world example from a cloned repository on a fairly clean PC was [NodeJS](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
 3. The db65xx extension comes with a basic 65xx assembly language syntax highlighting.
 You can use it my selecting the `65xx` language mode.
 You might want to use another 65xx language extension for a more enhanced debugging experience.
 Search for 6502 in VS Code's extensions marketplace.
-4. You can use defined symbols in conditional breakpoint expressions.
+4. You can use defined symbols in conditional breakpoint and logpoint expressions.
 These haven't been extensively tested.
 Registers cannot be used in expressions.
 I'll likely add this feature soon but I'll likely take an approach where they will hide symbols with the same name.
 5. Conditional expressions are ignored on instruction and opcode breakpoints.
+I may add these within curly braces ('{}') as with logpoints.
 6. I haven't tried db65xx with a 65C02-based binary but it should work as long as none of the 65C02 specific instructions are used (and assuming your code doesn't rely on other differences between the two processors).
 I also haven't tried using C code with cc65.
 It doesn't support the 65816.
 I suppose it would be possible to link in 65C02 C-based object files to a 65816 project and I assume the ld65 debug file would map to the proper C source file.
 I'd like to know the result if you try it out.
 7. more to come...